chinenual/synergize/docs/voicing-envs.md

 signified with the L are independently looping.

-* TYPE 4: The same as TYPE 3, but the "L" is replaced with an "R" which stands for repeat.
+* TYPE 4: The same as TYPE 3, but the "L" is replaced with an "R" which stands for retrigger.
 In this envelope all oscillators having the "R" wait for each other so as to be "together".

 TYPE 1 is used for pianos, bass, harpsichords, plucked sounds,